hu-hicoder/hicoder-web-projects/README.md

 ## The official website of HiCoder

-Responsive website using HTML, CSS(Sass) and Javascript.
+Responsive website using HTML, CSS(Sass) and JavaScript.
 It contains a Header, About, News, Faq, Contact and Footer.